LudwigvonWu/CafiineServer/README.md

 # CafiineServer
 An extended Cafiine server mostly rewritten from scratch, handling the default Wii U Cafiine clients, based on the original server by Chadderz.

-At the moment, it offers the following new functionality:
+It offers the following new functionality:
-- Support for encrypted, hash-signed and time-bombed game data packs files (s. section below).
+- Support for encrypted, hash-signed and timebombed game data pack files.
 - Dump mode to dump any queried file automatically, into a separate directory dedicated for dumps.
 - Command line parameters to set port and network interface to listen on.
-- Optimized console output.
+- Optimized console output and file logging.
 - Several bigger and smaller code and performance optimizations.

-The following features are planned:
-- Optimized file logging (at the moment, file logging is completely removed).

 ## Game Data Packs
 Besides supporting the classic method of a raw file structure directly stored in title ID directories under the root directory (like the original Cafiine server does), this server additionally supports so called game data packs.
 These are a containers of a custom file format (*.csgp), imaginable like a ZIP file, storing files and folders inside of them.
 Other than being a file, they are handled like the classic title ID folders, put into the Cafiine root / data folder.